What "siloed" actually costs

 - 1

-Decisions get made too late
+Decisions may get made too late

 - 2

-Personalization collapses to averages
+Personalization could collapse to averages

 - 3

-The team burns out
+The team could burn out

 What’s changing now: AI on a unified data foundation